rscarson/Lavendeux/README.md

 It also supports a few command line options:

 - config: Change the configuration directory (defaults to ~/.lavendeux)
-- log-level: Change the logging level - useful for debugging issues (defaults to ~/.lavendeux)
+- log-level: Change the logging level - useful for debugging issues (defaults to warning)

 #### Extensions
 Extend Lavendeux's featureset with [extensions](http://rscarson.github.io/Lavendeux/extensions).
 Extensions are written in javascript, sandboxed environment, with no network or host access.